Need to Obtain a Tree Removal Permit?

 Tree Removal Regulations - The Basics

-Local government areas each have their own regulations for tree removal.
+Local government areas each have their own regulations for tree removal and tree pruning.

 Whether you need a tree removal permit will depend on the size and type of the tree and where you live.

-Some local areas have zoning laws that restrict tree removal regardless of size.
-Particular types of trees may also be protected.
+Some local areas have zoning laws that restrict tree removal regardless of size, including types of trees may also be protected.

-And if you live in a fire-prone area, all types of trees within 10 metres of your house can be removed without a permit.
+And if you live in a fire-prone area, all types of trees within 10 metres of your house may be removed without a permit.

 Getting a Council Tree Removal Permit - First Steps